pose/node-remote-vim/README.md

-This node module allows to control vim instances through Node.js code.
+This node module controls vim servers (or instances) programmatically.
+You can think this module as the Node.js equivalent of [vimrunner](https://github.com/AndrewRadev/vimrunner).

 ### Install